microsoft/vscode-docs/release-notes/vNovember.md

 ## Extensibility SDK

 If you don't find an existing extension that meets your development needs, you can create your own.
 We've added extensive documentation on [how to extend VS Code](/docs/extensions/overview.md) and a full [extensibility API reference](/docs/extensionAPI/overview.md).
-In addition, we provide the tools to you need to create and publish extensions.
+In addition, we provide the tools that you need to create and publish extensions.

 If you'd like to dive right in, you can start with our ["Hello World"](/docs/extensions/example-hello-world.md) walkthrough where you'll have a VS Code extension up and running in a matter of minutes.